MrBurrBurr/Advent-of-Code/README.md

 # Advent of Code 2020

-Here I will gather all my code snippets for the AoC20.
+Here you can find my solutions for the Advent of Code 2020 written in JavaScript.